alabou/NMOS-MatroxOnly/NMOS With USB.md

 The decision to include or exclude the `urn:x-matrox:usb_devices` attribute SHOULD be guided by the organization’s security policies, striking a balance between security benefits and privacy/data protection considerations.

-Examples Source resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).
+Examples of Source resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

 ### Flows

 A USB Flow resource MUST indicate `application/usb` in the `media_type` attribute and `urn:x-nmos:format:data` for the `format` attribute.
 A USB Flow MUST have a `source_id` attribute referencing a Source of the same `format`.

-Examples Flow resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).
+Examples of Flow resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

 ### Senders

-An USB Sender resource MUST indicate `urn:x-matrox:transport:usb` for the `transport` attribute.
+A USB Sender resource MUST indicate `urn:x-matrox:transport:usb` for the `transport` attribute.

-A Sender associated with a USB Flow through the `flow_id` attribute SHOULD provide Sender's Capabilities for the data Flow.
+A Sender associated with a USB Flow through the `flow_id` attribute SHOULD provide the Sender's Capabilities for the data Flow.

-The Sender MUST express its limitations or preferences regarding the USB streams that it supports indicating constraints in accordance with the [Sender Capabilities][] specification.
+The Sender MUST express its limitations or preferences regarding the USB streams that it supports by indicating constraints in accordance with the [Sender Capabilities][] specification.
 The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's stream capabilities.
 It is not always practical for the constraints to indicate every type of stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

-The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
+The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the Sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

 A Sender SHOULD provide a [`urn:x-matrox:cap:transport:usb_class`](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#usb_class) capability to indicate the USB classes (integers in the range 0 to 255) that are supported by the Sender.
-See [USB][https://www.usb.org] for class codes definitions.
+See [USB](https://www.usb.org) for class codes definitions.

 A USB Sender is a TCP/IP server.
-A USB Sender accept connections from connecting USB Receivers.
+A USB Sender accepts connections from USB Receivers.
 The underlying protocol used by the `urn:x-matrox:transport:usb` transport is TCP, optionally using the MPTCP (multi-paths TCP) protocol for redundancy.

 An example Sender resource is provided in the [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).